kstenerud/dogma/v1/dogma_v1.md

 peek(expr: bits): nothing
    """
-   Peeks ahead using expr without consuming any bits.
+   Peeks ahead from the current position using expr without consuming any bits.
 The current position in the data is unaffected after expr is evaluated.

    This is mainly useful for binding variables from later than the current position in the data.
    """;

-offset(offset: uinteger, expr: bits): nothing
+offset(bit_offset: uinteger, expr: bits): nothing
    """
-   Process expr on the contents of a specific offset from the beginning of the document.
+   Process expr starting at a specific bit offset from the beginning of the document.

-   This function is useful for processing data that must be parsed in a non-linear fashion, such as a file containing an index of offsets, and payload chunks.
+   This function is useful for processing data that must be parsed in a non-linear fashion, such as a file containing an index of offsets to payload chunks.
    """;

 var(variable_name: identifier, value: bits | numbers): bits | numbers =
     """
-    Binds `value` to a local variable for subsequent re-use in the current rule.
+    Binds `value` to a local variable for subsequent re-use in the current namespace.

     `var` transparently passes through the type and value of `value`, meaning that the context around the `var` call behaves as though only what the `var` function surrounded is present.